 ~White refined sugar sure isn’t good for you, even if it’s organic.
 The only difference between organic sugar & regular sugar is that you can guarantee your sugar isn’t from a GMO sugar beet and wasn’t grown used synthetic chemicals.
 This recipe features Coconut Sugar, which is still a sweetener, but is harvested with a little bit more natural process and still retains some nutrients, while white sugar has virtually no nutritional benefit for our bodies.
 I wouldn’t suggest Coconut Sugar for our sweet tea 😉 but it’s a great substitute for baking if you like the taste!

 To cook the popcorn, we use this Popcorn Trick recipe from 100 Days of Real Food, although our cooking time varies.
-My popcorn is perfect between 1:35 and 1:40–so adjust the time to your microwave and see what works best for you.
 You simply pour 1/4 cup of kernels in a brown paper bag, fold the bag down a few times, and microwave it until done!
 Alternatively, you can pop your popcorn on the stove.
 Feel free to add more spices if you like!

 You will never believe these cookies don’t have any wheat, egg, or dairy!
 They are perfectly crispy & addicting!
 My husband and I collaborated to make this fit both of our needs–mine?
 Gluten free.
 His?
 A random craving for chocolate chip cookies!
 Oh yeah, I should add–mine?
 A daily serving of chocolate.
 When we make food, we always try to make it allergen friendly so at least one of our children can eat them….These were a huge hit with Beckham!